connet-dev/connet/README.md

 name-matches = "" # regular expression to check the name of the destination/source against role-matches = "" # only allow specific role for this token, either 'source' or 'destination'

-[[control.relays-ingress]] # defines how relay connections will be accepted, can add mulitple addr = ":19189" # the address at which the control server will listen for relay connections, defaults to :19189 cert-file = "path/to/cert.pem" # the relays server certificate file, in pem format key-file = "path/to/key.pem" # the relays server certificate private key file allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
+[[control.relays-ingress]] # defines how relay connections will be accepted, can add mulitple ingresses addr = ":19189" # the address at which the control server will listen for relay connections, defaults to :19189 cert-file = "path/to/cert.pem" # relays server TLS certificate file (pem format) key-file = "path/to/key.pem" # relays server TLS certificate private key file (pem format) allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from